Mehrdad261/Mehrdad261/README.md

 <hr style="border-top: 1px dashed #bbb;" />

-<h3> project_2: CheckPoint firewall configuration</h3>
+#### *project_2: CheckPoint firewall configuration*

 This repository demonstrates the implementation and management of a **Check Point Security Infrastructure**, with a focus on policy and rule management, performance, high availability, and secure connectivity.

 #### 📝 Overview
-This project involved designing, implementing, and managing a full Check Point security environment.
+This project involved designing, implementing, and managing a CheckPoint security environment.
 It includes firewall policies, NAT rules, VPNs, clusters, threat prevention, logging, and monitoring, ensuring a secure, high-performance, and highly available network infrastructure.

 #### 🎯 Key Objectives
 - Optimise firewall performance and rule management.